raghavmathur0505/frontend-challenge/README.md

 - [Species](https://swapi.co/api/species/)

 ## Minimum Challenge Requirements
 We would like your submission to offer a minimum capability.
-These are:
+The criteria are:
 - Provide a presentation that provides a list of the Star Wars people.
 - In this list, when the specific person is clicked, the person's name and gender are displayed.
 - Either a mobile application or a browser-based presentation shall be created.
 If choosing a browser-based presentation, it should render in Chrome, Safari and Firefox, with IE and Edge support at your discretion.